Subhodeep13/Hackbio-Internship-team-woese/README.md

 Our team is made up of 20 members from different countries across the globe, it is named after the late American microbiologist: Carl Woese, who discovered the prokaryote Archaea.
 Prathyusha is team Woese's team lead.

 ### Members
-Subhodeep, Aditi, Esther, Kehinde, Rachael, Prathyusha, Gayatri, Daniel, KBT, Gayatri, Yevgen
+Subhodeep, Aditi, Esther, Kehinde, Rachael, Prathyusha, Gayatri, Daniel, KBT, Gayatri, Yevgen, Andre

 #### Prathyusha
 She is a senior year undergraduate student majoring in biotechnology, she has ardent interest in neuroscience and wants to learn bioinformatics